 Excel stops at 1,048,576 rows.
 Most online CSV tools crash around 500,000 rows.
 Python can handle millions—but requires installation, dependencies, and coding knowledge.

-If your team works with CRM exports, email lists, product catalogs, transaction logs, or analytics dumps, this benchmark instantly tells you whether your workflows belong in Excel, Python… or the browser.
+If your team works with CRM exports, email lists, product catalogs, transaction logs, or analytics dumps, this benchmark tells you whether your deduplication workflow belongs in Excel, Python… or the browser.

 At SplitForge, we've already proven browsers can handle 15 million rows for CSV merging.
-Now we asked ourselves a different question: How fast can a browser deduplicate data at scale?
+For Remove Duplicates, we went further: 10GB+ files at 218–277K rows/second, with a worker heap that stays near-constant at ~100MB regardless of input size.

 TL;DR